 - In Reception and KS1 children are assessed using the Read, Write, Inc entry assessment and follow the reading books which is matched to the phonics teaching they receive

-- In KS2 children continue on Read, Write, Inc or Accelerated Reader
+- In KS2 children continue the Read, Write, Inc or Accelerated Reader programme

 The reading lead and class teacher has the responsibility to ensure progression and challenge in the reading materials selected for all children.
-All children from Year 2 complete the PIRA assessments
+All children from Year 2 - Year 6 complete the Accelerated Reader assessments.

 All children from Year 1 take part in Guided Reading.
 In Year 1 this is through story book teaching of the Read, Write, Inc programme.
 From year 2 teachers use Guided Reading to introduce pupils to a range of genres and to teach a range of techniques which enable children to comprehend the meaning of what they read.
 We use the acronym VIPERS to ensure Guided Reading sessions focus on one of the reading domains.